 The Reconciliation Statement

-This is an exact breakdown of the Apprenticeship Levy, Employer NI, umbrella company’s margin and any pension deductions that have been made.
+This is an exact breakdown of the Apprenticeship Levy, Employers NI, umbrella company’s margin and any pension deductions that have been made.

 Example of an umbrella company’s reconciliation statement and payslip